traderres/webClass/learnSpringBoot/lessons/lesson_plan.md

 1. Creating unit tests w/JUnit
    1. [Fundamentals of Unit Tests](/learnSpringBoot/lessons/lesson17_unitTestsFundamentals.txt)<br/>
-   1. Create a test case for the service class<br/>
+   1. Exercise: Create a test case for the service class<br/>
-   1. Create a test case for the controller class<br/>
+   1. Exercise: Create a test case for the controller class<br/>

 1. Even More Java:  Handling Java Exceptions
    1. What happens when controller method throws an exception?